MarsCapone/cipher/README.md

 **Currently implemented ciphers**:

 * Atbash: encryption and decryption (there is only one key)
+* ROT13: encryption and decryption (there is only one key)
 * Caesar Shift: encryption and decryption, with a key or force search
 * Substitution Cipher: encryption and decryption with a key